 The chirping of birds and the scent of flowers flood the garden and the rooms of the Villino with color, light, and music, as an invitation to lose yourself in its poetic splendor.

-At 2:00 p.m., there will be the pick-up at Bologna Guglielmo Marconi Airport (BLQ) or a pick-up at Rimini train station.
+At 2:00 p.m., there will be the pick-up at Bologna Guglielmo Marconi Airport (BLQ) or 3:00 p.m. pick-up at Rimini train station (20-minute private transfer).
 Your home for the week is a lovely four-star hotel in the beautifully preserved medieval town of Santarcangelo di Romagna.
 Surrounded by greenery, this charming villa is a quiet haven, yet just a few minutes from the cultural highlights and the many shops and cafés of the lively old town city center.

 Dinner will take place at one of the best restaurants in the region.
 Here begins your week-long love affair with Italian cuisine, accompanied by delicious wines produced by selected boutique wineries of the area.

-The menu includes piadina with assorted cold cuts, tagliatelle pasta with ragù meat sauce, chicken baked in a casserole Romagna style, roast potatoes with rosemary, and a typical dessert called zuppa inglese, the Romagna version of trifle.
+The menu includes "piadina" with assorted cold cuts, "tagliatelle" pasta with "ragù" meat sauce, chicken baked in a casserole Romagna style, roast potatoes with rosemary, and a ricotta cake.
 Then, it is time to eat and enjoy the fruits of your labor, accompanied by delicious local wines.
 After lunch, you can relax and enjoy the garden around the pool.

 Later in the afternoon, you transfer to a well-known local winery on the Rubicon River.
-An expert sommelier will explain the ins and outs of his wine-making, followed by a wine tasting accompanied by typical appetizers.
-At night, you are free to explore the town on your own and dine in one of the many restaurants in centro.
+An expert sommelier will explain the ins and outs of his wine-making, followed by a wine tasting and a dinner featuring the best gastronomic specialties (DOP and IGP products) of the Emilia-Romagna region.

 You will step back in time to the Middle Ages, with a morning visit to the medieval town and fortress of San Leo.
 Recognized as one of the most beautiful villages of Italy, the town’s position on an craggy outcrop of rock is particularly scenic.